 Efficient and precise similarity measurement, as well as clustering analysis, are foundational for various mining tasks involving complex and multi-source trajectory data.

-\textbf{Similarity Measurement.} \textit{Trajectory similarity quantifies the similarity of trajectories by a set of distances}.
-Traditional methods, employing heuristic approaches, include point-based DTW~\cite{yi1998efficient}, LCSS~\cite{trajsimi_lcss}, EDR~\cite{trajsimi_edr} distances, and shape-based Fréchet~\cite{eiter1994computing}, Hausdorff~\cite{alt2009computational} distance.
-Recently, studies~\cite{trajsimi_t2vec,trajsimi_rsts,trajsimi_at2vec} introduced deep learning to enhance measurement effectiveness and improve computational efficiency.
-As shown in Figure~\ref{fig:similarity}, these methods can be classified according to learning paradigms (Self-Supervised Learning, \aka SSL or Supervised Learning, \aka SL), and under different metric space (Free Space or Road Network) settings.
-We combine these two to introduce specific measures for each category, and summarize the differences in Table~\ref{tab:similarity_compare}.
+\textbf{Similarity Measurement.} \textit{Trajectory similarity quantifies trajectory resemblance using a set of distance metrics.} Traditional heuristic methods~\cite{chang2024trajectorysimm} include point-based (DTW, LCSS, EDR) and shape-based (Fréchet, Hausdorff) distances.
+Recently, deep learning studies~\cite{trajsimi_t2vec,trajsimi_rsts,trajsimi_at2vec} have enhanced measurement effectiveness and computational efficiency.
+As shown in Figure~\ref{fig:similarity}, these methods are classified by learning paradigm (Self-Supervised Learning, SSL; or Supervised Learning, SL) and metric space (Free Space or Road Network).
+We combine these perspectives to detail specific measures for each category, summarizing differences in Table~\ref{tab:similarity_compare}.